-(4) Establish completion of NEPA documentation.
+(4) Verify the completion of NEPA documentation.
 Indicate the date the document was issued and how the document can be verified by FRA.
-A NEPA decision document (Record of Decision or Finding of No Significant Impact) is not required for an application but must have been issued by FRA prior to award of a construction grant.
-Verified documents can be submitted as a supporting document or referenced through a public active URL.
-Any supporting documents should be listed in Section G.2 of this application.
-See Section 4.2.5 and Appendix 2.2 of the NOFA.
+A NEPA decision document (Record of Decision, Finding of No Significant Impact, or FRA Categorical Exclusion concurrence) is not required for an application but must have been issued by FRA prior to award of a construction grant.
+Applications that are accompanied by a final NEPA determination will be looked upon favorably during the application review and selection process.
+Verified documents can be submitted as a supporting document or referenced through an active public URL.
+Any document not available online should be submitted with the application package and listed in Section G.2 of this application.
+Refer to the NOFA and FD/Construction Application Package Instructions for more information.